Angkor Wat Buddhist Temple

 The temple consists of small enclosure walls and it is surrounded by breathtaking views.
 I turn to gaze out over the view the edge of the balcony where a group of Japanese cluster around me for the same reason.
 We spent a good deal of time around the site and grow fond of its beauty, its atmosphere and the monks.
 Like many travellers, I was attracted by the serenity of the monks.

-With my mind still boggling over those steps we leave the site and we head for a coconut juice.
-Outside the main site area there are a numerous shops with food and drinks.
+With my mind still boggling over those steps, we leave the site and we head for a coconut juice.
+Outside the main site area, there are numerous shops with food and drinks.

 Continue on foot and we reach to our last stop, a mini lake.
 We see a photographer exercising his duty with two monks and lots of people posing for photos.
-Turning around in a beam of sunset, it comes to us that we rarely seen such a beauty!
+Turning around in a beam of sunset, it comes to us that we rarely have seen such a beauty!
 Our heart starts pounding and we stay speechless.
-Here you can see the panoramic area of the temple and it’s reflection on the lake.
-Some times dreams just stand out there, in front of you!
+Here you can see the panoramic area of the temple and its reflection on the lake.
+Sometimes dreams just stand out there, in front of you!